 If we’re smart, we re-invent voluntarily…on our own terms.
 Too often though, we’re forced to.

 This thing called the ‘hyperlocal web revolution’ is one such force of change that Radio execs are starting to feel the heat from.
-No longer can Radio comfortably think they ‘own’ the car dashboard during morning and afternoon drive. (ask anyone who has Sirius Satellite Radio or easily plugs their smart phone into their car’s audio system)
+No longer can Radio comfortably think they ‘own’ the car dashboard during morning and afternoon drive. (ask anyone who has Sirius Satellite Radio or easily plugs their smart phone via blue tooth, into their car’s audio system)

 What is hyperlocal?
 According to Wikipedia, hyperlocal is “online news or content pertaining to a town, village, single postcode or other small, geographically defined community.
 Oops.
 I think I just threw up in my mouth a little.